Silicon tetrafluoride

 Silicon tetrafluoride or tetrafluorosilane is a chemical compound with the formula SiF4.
 This colorless gas is notable for having a narrow liquid range: its boiling point is only 4 °C above its melting point.
-It was first prepared in 1771 by Carl Wilhelm Scheele by dissolving silica in hydrofluoric acid., later synthesized by John Davy in 1812.
+It was first prepared in 1771 by Carl Wilhelm Scheele by dissolving silica in hydrofluoric acid, and later synthesized by John Davy in 1812.
 It is a tetrahedral molecule and is corrosive.